AdobeDocs/commerce-operations.en/help/implementation-playbook/development/platform-tools.md

 ## Search services

-For Adobe Commerce version 2.4 and later, all installations must be configured to use Elasticsearch as the catalog search solution.
+For Adobe Commerce version 2.4 and later, all installations must be configured to use Elasticsearch/OpenSearch as the catalog search solution.
 Elasticsearch provides quick and advanced searches on products in the catalog.
 Elasticsearch is optional for releases prior to 2.4, but it’s recommended.

 ## Message queue services